MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/against-windows-new-features.md

 If you’re seeking further validation of your eco-system solution(s) against Windows new features, or hesitating whether to deploy the latest Windows feature or the next version of security solution to your organization, Test Base provides you a way to automatically test your applications against preview builds in Windows Insider program (More about [Windows Insider](https://www.microsoft.com/windowsinsider/about-windows-insider-program)).

-This section will show you how to set up your own scheduled tests against preview features in Windows insider channel.
+This section shows you how to set up your own scheduled tests against preview features in Windows insider channel.

 ## Prepare your package